Are there any prerequisites?

 Do we break for holidays?

-We do not hold Workshop Weekends over major U.S. holidays, but clinical terms are held regardless of holidays.
+We do not hold Workshops over major U.S. holidays, but clinical terms are held regardless of holidays.
 While we do not generally see clients for routine visits on holidays, babies are born every day of the year.
 Because of the tight nature of our schedules, postponements for holidays would negatively affect other terms and result in the loss of important birth experiences for you.
 Be sure to check the calendar carefully before applying for a term that occurs over holidays that you must be absent for, and do not apply for that term.

 How short can I stay?